Use this tool to create a simple or multiple linear regression model for explanation or prediction. Available in Excel using the XLSTAT software.

 - AIC: Akaike’s Information Criterion.
 This criterion, proposed by Akaike (1973) is derived from the information theory and uses Kullback and Leibler's measurement (1951).
 It is a model selection criterion that penalizes models where the addition of new explanatory variables does not provide sufficient information to the model, the information being measured through the MSE.
 The aim is to minimize the AIC criterion.

 - SBC: Schwarz’s Bayesian Criterion.
 This criterion, proposed by Schwarz (1978) is similar to the AIC, and the aim is to minimize it.

 - PC: Amemiya’s Prediction Criterion.
 This criterion, proposed by Amemiya (1980) is used, like the adjusted R² to take account of the parsimony of the model.

 - Press RMSE: Press' statistic is only displayed if the corresponding option has been activated in the dialog box.
 Press's RMSE can then be compared to the RMSE.
-A large difference between the two shows that the model is sensitive to the presence or absence of certain observations in the model
+A large difference between the two indicates that the model is sensitive to the presence or absence of certain observations in the model.

 - Type I SS table: it is used to visualize the influence that progressively adding explanatory variables has on the fitting of the model, as regards the sum of the squares of the errors (SSE), the mean of the squares of the errors (MSE), Fisher's F, or the probability associated with Fisher's F. The lower the probability, the larger the contribution of the variable to the model, all the other variables already being in the model.
 The sums of squares in the Type I table always add up to the model SS.
 Note: the order in which the variables are selected in the model influences the values obtained.